Sound detection app for Deaf and Hard-of-Hearing users

-Some individuals have limited or no access to sound
+Some individuals have limited to no access of sound

-Deaf or Hard of Hearing individuals use their visual senses more to compensate for hearing impairment.
-Hence, we provide a minimalist visualization.
+Deaf or Hard-of-Hearing individuals use their visual senses more to compensate for hearing impairment.
+Hence, we designed an application which detects environment sound and help them visualize vital information a minimalist visualization.

 I led the concept generation stage and formulated the design direction that is used in the final design.